rockymadden/slack-cli/README.md

 ```

 > __NOTE:__ All commands prompt for required arguments which were not provided via options.
 This
-allows for both traditional option-based usage and also prompt-based usage.
+allows for both traditional option-based usage and prompt-based usage.

 ### Initialize: